K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 **Administrator's menu provides service broker URL registration, broker retrieve, modify and delete .<br>**

-1. Look up the service broker list used in PaaS-TA Portal.<br>
+1. Look up the service broker list used in K-PaaS AP Portal.<br>
 ![54]

 2. Click on the service name in the service broker list to view the details of the service broker.
 When there are modifications, click ①"Save" button after modifying to save the changes.<br>